 In summary, the game gives you the ability to play for free or on a pay basis.
 Regardless of your election, we thank you for playing and are grateful to those that can and do support the site financially.

 Terms and Conditions

 - You cannot sign up or run more than one team in any given league.

 - You may not collude in recruiting.
-In real life, a coach may tell a collegue about a high school player that they feel would be a good fit for their program.
+In real life, a coach may tell a colleague about a high school player that they feel would be a good fit for their program.
 Likewise, if you would like, you may occasionally tell another coach about a recruit.
-But it is against the rules to either continually farm out recruits you are on to other schools or to benefit from the suspcious recruiting practices of others.
+But it is against the rules to either continually farm out recruits you are on to other schools or to benefit from the suspicious recruiting practices of others.